 UPDATE Jan 10, 2013 The Jetpack plugin collected site stata and generated a prett report on the site activity http://jetpack.me/annual-report/39185870/2012/

-The post "Building A Class Sized Syndication Bus" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/01/class-sized-syndication-bus/) on January 10, 2013.
+The post "Building A Class Sized Syndication Bus" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2013/01/class-sized-syndication-bus/) on January 10, 2013.